kfarjam90/Machine_learning/README.md

 ### Methodology
   1. Data Exploration: Exploratory data analysis to understand the distribution of features and their correlations.

-Data Preprocessing: Handling missing values (if any), normalization/standardization of features, and splitting the data into training and testing sets.
+  2.Data Preprocessing: Handling missing values (if any), normalization/standardization of features, and splitting the data into training and testing sets.

-Model Selection: Evaluation of different classification algorithms such as Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Random Forest, and Gradient Boosting.
+  3.Model Selection: Evaluation of different classification algorithms such as Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Random Forest, and Gradient Boosting.

-Training and Validation: Training the models using cross-validation to ensure robustness and generalization.
+  4.Training and Validation: Training the models using cross-validation to ensure robustness and generalization.

-Evaluation: Evaluating the models using metrics such as accuracy, precision, recall, F1-score, and the area under the ROC curve (AUC).
+  5.Evaluation: Evaluating the models using metrics such as accuracy, precision, recall, F1-score, and the area under the ROC curve (AUC).

-Implementation: Choosing the best-performing model and implementing it in a diagnostic support system.
+  6.Implementation: Choosing the best-performing model and implementing it in a diagnostic support system.